Projective completions of graded unipotent quotients: Non-reductive geometric invariant theory

-\begin{rmk} The enveloping quotient $X \env U$ has quasi-projective open subvarieties (\lq inner enveloping quotients' $X \inenv H$) which contain the enveloped quotient $q(X^{ss})$ and have ample line bundles pulling back to positive tensor powers of $L$ under the natural map $q:X^{ss} \to X\env U$ (see \cite{BDHK} for details, and note that the justification for the claim in \cite{DK} that the enveloping quotient $X \env U$ is itself quasi-projective is incorrect; cf. \cite{BDHK} Remark 2.3.4).
+\begin{rmk} The enveloping quotient $X \env U$ has quasi-projective open subschemes (\lq inner enveloping quotients' $X \inenv H$) which contain the enveloped quotient $q(X^{ss})$ and have ample line bundles pulling back to positive tensor powers of $L$ under the natural map $q:X^{ss} \to X\env U$ (see \cite{BDHK} for details, and note that the justification for the claim in \cite{DK} that the enveloping quotient $X \env U$ is itself quasi-projective is incorrect; cf. \cite{BDHK} Remark 2.3.4).
 When ${\hat{\calo}}_L(X)^U$ is finitely generated then the enveloping quotient $X\env U$ is the unique inner enveloping quotient. \end{rmk}

-Even when ${\hat{\calo}}_L(X)^U$ is finitely generated the quotient map $q:X^{ss} \to X\env U$ is not in general surjective, and it is not immediately clear how to study the geometry of the enveloping quotient $X \env U$.One way to do this, developed in \cite{DK}, is via the concept of a reductive envelope, given in Definition \ref{defn:envelope} below.
-For this, suppose that $G$ is a complex reductive group with the unipotent group $U$ as a closed subgroup, let $G \times^U X$ denote the quotient of $G \times X$ by the free action of $U$ defined by $u(g,x)=(g u^{-1}, ux)$ for $u \in U$; this is a quasi-projective variety by \cite{PopVin} Theorem 4.19.
-There is an induced $G$-action on $G \times^U X$ given by left multiplication of $G$ on itself, and if the action of $U$ on $X$ extends to an action of $G$ there is an isomorphism of $G$-varieties
+Even when ${\hat{\calo}}_L(X)^U$ is finitely generated, the quotient map $q:X^{ss} \to X\env U$ is not in general surjective, and it is not immediately clear how to study the geometry of the enveloping quotient $X \env U$.
+One way to do this, developed in \cite{DK}, is via the concept of a reductive envelope, given in Definition \ref{defn:envelope} below.
+For this, suppose that $G$ is a complex reductive group with the unipotent group $U$ as a closed subgroup, let $G \times^U X$ denote the quotient of $G \times X$ by the free action of $U$ defined by $u(g,x)=(g u^{-1}, ux)$ for $u \in U$; this is a quasi-projective scheme by \cite{PopVin} Theorem 4.19.
+There is an induced $G$-action on $G \times^U X$ given by left multiplication of $G$ on itself, and if the action of $U$ on $X$ extends to an action of $G$ there is an isomorphism of $G$-schemes

-If $U$ acts linearly on $X$ with respect to a very ample line bundle $L$ and linearisation $\mathcal{L}$ inducing a $U$-equivariant embedding of $X$ in $\PP^n$, and if $G$ is a reductive subgroup of $SL(n+1; \CC)$, then the inclusions and the trivial bundle on the quasi-affine variety $G/U$ induce a very ample $G$-linearisation on $G \times^U X$, such that
+If $U$ acts linearly on $X$ with respect to a very ample line bundle $L$ and linearisation $\mathcal{L}$ inducing a $U$-equivariant embedding of $X$ in $\PP^n$, and if $G$ is a reductive subgroup of $SL(n+1; \CC)$, then the inclusion and the trivial bundle on the quasi-affine scheme $G/U$ induce a very ample $G$-linearisation (which we also denote by $L$) on $G \times^U X$, such that